qoherent/ria-hub-docs/docs/content/Help/faq.md

 Restricted users are limited to a subset of the content based on their organization/team memberships and collaborations, ignoring the public flag on organizations/repos etc.\_\_

-Example use case: A company runs a Gitea instance that requires login.
+Example use case: A company runs a RIA Hub instance that requires login.
 Most repos are public (accessible/browsable by all co-workers).

 At some point, a customer or third party needs access to a specific repo and only that repo.
 Making such a customer account restricted and granting any needed access using team membership(s) and/or collaboration(s) is a simple way to achieve that without the need to make everything private.